Types of Cloud Service Models and Major Cloud Service Providers

 The choice of which cloud services to use is a strategic decision dependent on many factors.
 Flexibility, pricing, ease of use, post sales services, features on offer, etc. – all of these play vital roles in informing the buying decision.
 All these providers are great in their own right.
 Your specific need and in-place infrastructure are key to understanding which cloud provider will be the best partner for you.

 There are many benefits to cloud computing that any organization can leverage.
 Cloud providers are increasingly becoming sophisticated in their offerings, providing more options for customization.
+Not to mention, there are various IT Service Providers and IT Systems Integrators who can support your initiatives when it comes to Cloud Computing.
 Everyone can find their own cloud service to match their requirements.
 With the increasing maturity of the cloud market, the value proposition of cloud services has also increased.
 Cloud truly is a transformational technology, and it will continue to gain popularity in the foreseeable future.